March 28, 2012

 Tips for Building a Scalable and Sustainable Affiliate Marketing eCommerce Website

 Brandable Name - Most people can name several retails stores, spout off their function, primary products and the demographics they cater to.
 Even retail stores that aren’t national brands have local significance and distinctiveness.
 Branding makes this possible.
 Most affiliate marketing eCommerce and online stores purchase long tail domain names and then give the website name a similarly forgettable, keyword drivel – and suspicious – name all for the sake of SEO.
 Before Panda this was acceptable and profitable, however in the end branded websites are dominating the SERPs.
-Amazon, which resembles the Wal-Mart of online stores, and Folica, considered a premier beauty supply online for hair, have strong brand names.
+Amazon, which resembles the Wal-Mart of online stores, and Folica, considered a premier beauty supply online for hair products and appliances, have strong brand names.
 Developing a brand name is the first step towards building trust which leads to your site becoming the destination for more online purchases.
 For example, Folica is extremely popular on hair forums, could you imagine these customers attempting to recommend a site called the Cheapest Hair Supplies Online.

 Study the names of retail stores in your area with strong branding such as Wal-Mart, JCPenney and Best Buy.
 These names capture the hearts of America on an emotional level first (also called peripheral for those psychologists out there) then on a cognitive basis.
 Retail stores also can succeed on a local level even if the names are more generic however the familiarity can generate trust.
 Perhaps you can grow your site at a reasonable level by giving your eCommerce site a name with local significance.
 Then focus on building relationships and branding yourself as a locally trusted affiliate marketer that sells products your neighbors have limited access to.
 Also, let the customers know the story behind the brand.
 Your story could possibility inspire a well-constructed brand name and fuel an advertising campaign.
 The story behind the name Amazon is that the founder Jeff Bezos wanted a website that started with the letter A and embodied the mission of his site.
 Then he discovered the river in Brazil named Amazon in the dictionary, " a place that was exotic and different, just as his store would be.
 The river was the biggest in the world and his business would be the biggest store in the world."